 Ithaca is a medium-sized city located in the state of New York.
-With a population of 32,870 people and 18 associated neighborhoods, Ithaca is the 41st largest community in New York.
-Much of the housing stock in Ithaca was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 32,724 people and 18 associated neighborhoods, Ithaca is the 41st largest community in New York.
+Ithaca has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 And if you like science, one thing you'll find is that Ithaca has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.